General Information Concerning Freemasonry

 What is Masonry?

 In Masonry, the old tools and ways of the Craftsmen are used to help dramatically portray those moral truths.
 Two examples are the 24-inch gauge and the common gavel.
 Just as the ruler is used to measure distance, the modern Mason uses it as a reminder to manage one of his most precious resources, time.
-And, as the gavel is used to shape stones, so it is also the symbol of the necessity for all of us to work to perfect ourselves.
+And as the gavel is used to shape stones, it is also the symbol of the necessity for all of us to work on perfecting ourselves.

 One modern definition is: "Freemasonry is an organized society of men, symbolically applying the principles of Operative Masonry and architecture to the science and art of character building."
 In other words, Masonry uses ageless methods and lessons to make each of us a better person.